hwsc-org/hwsc-org.github.io/wikis/app-gateway/epics.md

        7. For an email update, Chrome redirects user to login page, or informs the user to check their email, otherwise update the user page using the updated `user` from the response.

 ### GetSecret
+#### Purpose
+app-gateway-svc updates the current `secret`
+#### Limitations
+- `Secret` expires in 1 week.

+#### Procedure
+1. On app-gateway-svc start-up, app-gateway-svc invokes `GetStatus` from user-svc.
+    - If user-svc is available:
+        1. user-svc checks if there is active `secret`.
+            - If there is no active `secret`:
+                1. user-svc generates a new `secret` with 1 week expiration timestamp.
+                2. user-svc inserts the `secret` in `user_security.secrets` table.
+        2. user-svc grabs the active `secret` from ` user_security.active_secret` table.
+        3. user-svc returns the `identification` with the active `secret` to app-gateway-svc.
+        4. app-gateway-svc saves the `secret`
+    - If the user-svc is unavailable:
+        1. app-gateway-svc will grab the `secret` during invocation of `AuthenticateUser` - [link](https://hwsc-org.github.io/wikis/app-gateway/epics.html#getuser)

 ### DeleteUser
 #### Purpose
 Deletes or deactivates a user.